What is York County Community Action Corporation?

 We are driven by the belief that when our communities are strong, all of its members have opportunities to thrive— and, in turn, that when an individual achieves personal success and independence, our communities grow healthier, stronger, and more vibrant.

-YCCAC programs include Children Services (Head Start and Early Head Start); Women, Infants and Children (WIC); Transportation Services; Energy Services and Weatherization; the Economic Opportunity Department, which houses Community Outreach, York County CA$H, Free Tax Preparation, Thriving in Place, Housing Services, and Legal Access; and Nasson Health Care.
+YCCAC programs include Children Services (Head Start and Early Head Start); Women, Infants and Children (WIC); Transportation Services; Nasson Health Care; Energy Services and Weatherization; and the Economic Opportunity Department, which houses Community Outreach, York County CA$H, Free Tax Preparation, Thriving in Place, and Housing Services.

 Is York County Community Action Corporation a non-profit organization?